 Health Department Strategic Plan

 Having identified organizational priorities and strategic direction, the Health Department is better equipped to address the public health challenges of today and the future.
 Implementation is underway for many of the key actions in the strategic plan.
-The Health Department will regularly monitor progress on implementation and update the plan as necessary to reflect changing needs and resources.
-By working together across programs and sectors, the Health Department will further its mission to protect, promote, and improve health and quality of life for all in the community.
+The Health Department will monitor and report on implementation progress annually and update the plan as necessary to reflect changing needs and resources.
+By working together with our communities and across programs and sectors, the Health Department will further its mission to protect, promote, and improve health and wellbeing for all in our community.

 The Health Department provides the Fairfax County Notice of Privacy Practices to clients who receive clinic and home based services.
 Additional information concerning our Privacy Practices may be obtained from the following: